santiagolopezg/scihubot/README.md

 ## Contributing

-Feel free to fork the repo to contribute to it, or clone it if you want to deploy your own sci-hub bot.
-The more the merrier!
+Feel free to fork the repo to contribute to it, or clone it if you want to deploy your own bot.
+The more the merrier - however, you should be aware of the possible implications of running the code and associating with sci-hub, and my discharge of responsibilities regarding them (read the licence).

 ## Acknowledgments